 2. Adoption is not Plan B. To believe that adoption is an unfortunate yet necessary alternative to infertility–is to believe the Christmas story wasn’t God’s good and perfect plan.
 Adoption–and adoptees–are not the exception to God’s goodness.
 God could have chosen any means to place Jesus in the world.
 He chose to put Jesus into Joseph’s family.

 3. Adoption honors the character of God.
 When Joseph uprooted his family and moved them from Nazareth to Egypt in order to protect Jesus from the murderous intentions of Herod, he placed his own life, kinship, and inheritance at risk.
 His willingness to invest self-sacrificially in Jesus demonstrates the rich and Biblical echoes of God’s character as our Heavenly Father.
 Scripture is filled with examples of God’s love and protection for His children.

-So as you read the Christmas story this weekend–or as you introduce the members of the manger scene to your children–don’t skip over Joseph as merely a necessary supporting role in the Christmas cast of characters.
-See him as a good and Godly example of an adoptive dad who embraced his role in the life of Christ with joy.
+So as you read the Christmas story this month–or as you introduce the members of the manger scene to your children–don’t skip over Joseph.
+He is not merely a necessary supporting role in the Christmas cast of characters.
+He’s a good and Godly example of an adoptive dad who joyfully embraced his role in the life of Christ.

 In very real ways, the Christmas story is an adoption story.

 Help make orphans sons and daughters.